 You found our article on the history of team building.

-Team building history is the origin story of the practice of mindful team development.
+Team building history is the origin story of the practice of mindful teamwork and team development.
 This narrative starts in the early 1900’s, when experts first started speculating that human connection might have ties to productivity, and began observing and experimenting.
 This history continues into modern times, where team building is a common practice that a majority of companies use.
 This concept is also known as “team building background.”

 This article covers the:

 - 1920s & 1930s (the origins of team building)